Aquib-Shakeel17/zoho-web-automation/README.md

 ## Prerequisites
     Before running the framework, ensure that the following dependencies are installed and configured:
+    Create a new gmail account
+    Sign up on zoho dashboard and set up account(Company name and size) -> Get started and Skip Verify the account from gmail account
+    Sign out from zoho dashboard
+    Sign in again on Zoho dashboard -> update the location Sign Out again
-    Java (JDK 11)
+    Sign In again and -> skip (Secure your account using MFA) Java (JDK 11)
     Check Java installation:
     java -version